Christian Ministry and Leadership, M.A.C.M.L. (Preaching and Pastoral Ministry)

 Students in Biola University's Bachelor of Arts in Biblical and Theological Studies with a specialization in Preaching and Pastoral Ministry may take graduate courses in their senior year, allowing the completion of a Bachelor of Arts and a Master of Arts in an accelerated format.
-See the Bachelor of Arts in Biblical and Theological Studies for the undergraduate portion of the accelerated B.A. + M.A. program.
+See the Bachelor of Arts in Bible, Theology and Ministry for the undergraduate portion of the accelerated B.A. - M.A. program.

 |Prerequisite Courses 1|